thelamedev/rune/README.md

 ## **5\.
 Roadmap**

-The full product and development roadmap is detailed in [rune\_roadmap.md](https://www.google.com/search?q=./rune_roadmap.md).
+The full product and development roadmap is detailed in [ROADMAP.md](ROADMAP.md).

 ## **6\.
 Contributing**

 Contributions are welcome\!
-Please see the [CONTRIBUTING.md](https://www.google.com/search?q=./CONTRIBUTING.md) file for guidelines on how to get started.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## **7\.
 License**

-Rune is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
+Rune is licensed under the [MIT License](LICENCE).